hai-vr/documentation/docs/changelogs/facetra-shape-creator.md

   - New FaceTra files will use the new Jaw Calibration by default.
   - Old FaceTra files will not use the new Jaw Calibration.
 It must be manually enabled by the user.

+#### Other additions

+- Upper teeth can now be included in the deformation of Jaw Open, Jaw Left/Right, and Jaw Forward.
+- When applying the same FaceTra file on multiple avatars with distinct model files that share the same base (i.e. both avatars are Manuka), but the head of the two models have an offset (i.e. because the character wears high heels), the FaceTra Shape Creator component can now specify a corrective offset that will be applied to one of the avatars, in order to re-align the head.
+  - Since this is set at the component level, this does not modify the contents of the FaceTra file data.
+- Add new construction line "Eye Visualization".
+This construction line has no effect on the final result of the avatar, and is only used as a hint to determine which vertices are part of the eyelashes, so that the Eye Divider can show a preview before you define the shape later on.

 ### Fixes

 - Fix remapping blendshape conventions should no longer generate incorrect names.
 - Support cases where the skinned mesh has no Head bone.
 - Support cases where the skinned mesh has no bone number 0 assigned to it.

+### UI and Miscellaneous

+- You can now hold the ALT key to preview one side of the face or both sides.
+This can be turned off in the component settings.
+- Add a button to bake specifically to perform a VSFAvatar export.
+- Gizmos are no longer shown when the component is not selected.
 - Gizmos are now forced to be shown when entering Vertex selection.

-### Other

-- Add new construction line "Eye Visualization".
-This construction line has no effect on the final result of the avatar, and is only used as a hint to determine which vertices are part of the eyelashes, so that the Eye Divider can show a preview before you define the shape later on.
-- Upper teeth can now be included in the deformation of Jaw Open, Jaw Left/Right, and Jaw Forward.
-- Add a button to bake specifically to perform a VSFAvatar export.
-- The gizmos are no longer shown when the component is not selected.
 - In the UI, "Pupil" has been renamed "Pupil and Iris".
 There is no change in specification, as it was always meant to be both.
 - Make it possible to install the NDMF classes of FaceTra even if NDMF is not installed (i.e. for Resonite export).
 - FaceTra Shape Creator has internally migrated to part of the codebase used in Starmesh.